S1plet/Python-projet/README.txt

 Github repository : https://github.com/S1plet/Python-projet

-We used the LiveShare extension to code together, but Pascal pushed the code
+We used the LiveShare extension on Visual Studio Code to code together, but Pascal pushed the code

 Main functionalites:
  - Extract names of the presidents from the names of the text files